Reuh/candran/README.md

 require("candran").setup()
 ```

 at the top of your main Lua file.
-If a Candran is found when you call ```require()```, it will be automatically compiled and loaded.
-If both a Lua and Candran file match a module name, the Candran
-file will be loaded.
+If a Candran file is found when you call ```require()```, it will be automatically compiled and loaded.
+If both a Lua and Candran file match a module name, the Candran file will be loaded.

 * ```candran.searcher(modpath)``` : Candran package searcher function.
 Use the existing package.path.
 * ```candran.setup()``` : Register the Candran package searcher, and return the `candran` table.